In this post, we discuss Black Box and White Box Testing and types of Black Box and White Box Testing.

 Black Box Testing is a software testing method in which testers evaluate the functionality of the software under test without looking at the internal code structure.
-This can be applied to every level of software testing such as Unit, Integration, System and Acceptance Testing.
+This can be applied to every level of software testing such as Unit, Integration, System, and Acceptance Testing.

 Testers create test scenarios/cases based on software requirements and specifications.
 So it is AKA Specification Based Testing.

-Tester performs testing only on the functional part of an application to make sure the behavior of the software is as expected.
+The tester performs testing only on the functional part of an application to make sure the behavior of the software is as expected.
 So it is AKA Behavioral Based Testing.

 The tester passes input data to make sure whether the actual output matches the expected output.
 So it is AKA Input-Output Testing.